Mind of Mine: Writing and recording

-Teasing what can be expected of his first solo LP, Malik told Billboard: "once they [the fans] hear it, I feel like they will understand me a little bit more.
+Teasing what could be expected of his first solo LP, Malik told Billboard: "once they [the fans] hear it, I feel like they will understand me a little bit more.
 For 10 years, this album has been in my brain, and it's just been there, sat with me, needing to be out."
 Talking about the recording sessions with Billboard, Malik's main collaborator for the album James "Malay" Ho said they have gone to unusual lengths in pursuit of inspiration, for one "we went camping for a week in the Angeles Forest – set up a generator and a tent so we could track in the woods."
 James Ho is a Grammy Award winning producer, whose past work includes Frank Ocean's Channel Orange and Big Boi's Sir Lucious Left Foot: The Son of Chico Dusty.
 "I'll come down here [the recording room] and record maybe seven songs a night," Malik told the magazine.
 "I’m enjoying what I’m doing.
 I’m not censoring myself anymore."